tylergrinn/tygr-router/docs/forking.md

 ### NPM_TOKEN

-This if for publishing automatically on npm.
+This is for publishing automatically on npm.
 If you want to skip this step, remove the first item in the deploy array in the `.travis.yml` file.

 Otherwise, update the `email` key in the `.travis.yml` file and create an [npm 'Automation' access token](https://www.npmjs.com/settings/~/tokens).
 Store the result securely and copy it to a new NPM_TOKEN environment variable.